AppScreenShots

 Modern AI localization tools can auto-translate text overlays while preserving fonts, colors, and positioning, adapt layouts for RTL languages like Arabic and Hebrew, generate locale-specific content that resonates culturally, and bulk-export all localized variants in one click.

-High-Impact Languages
+High-Impact Languages for App Store Localization

 Based on App Store data, these locales consistently drive the highest download volumes: